 Grey and harbour seals feed in inshore and offshore waters depending on the distribution of their prey, which changes seasonally and annually.
 Both species tend to be more concentrated close to shore, particularly during the pupping and moulting season.
-Seal tracking studies from the Moray Firth have indicated that the foraging movements of harbour seals are generally restricted to within a 40-50 km range of their haul-out sites (SCOS, 2013).
 The movements of grey seals can involve larger distances compared to harbour seals, with ranges of up to several hundred kilometres from one haul-out to another having been recorded (SMRU, 2017).